- international consultant in academic development and political affairs;

 His diverse diplomatic, political, academic, and journalistic roles have brought him outside the United States to Mexico, El Salvador, Honduras, Panama, Venezuela, Colombia, Cuba, Ecuador, Peru, Bolivia, Argentina and Chile.

-Patricio Zamorano has strong experience in social and corporate marketing, publicity and political campaigns, strategic communication and messaging campaigns, in addition to social media content management, web traffic monitoring and observational methodology techniques.
-He has worked extensively on web projects for clients in the public and private sectors, providing excellent results in audience outreach and readership growth, especially in Hispanic communities in the United States.
+Patricio Zamorano has strong experience in social and corporate marketing, advertising and political campaigns, strategic communication and messaging campaigns, in addition to social media content management, web traffic monitoring and online analytics.
+He has worked extensively on web projects for clients in the public and private sectors, providing excellent results in audience outreach and readership growth, especially among the Hispanic community in the United States.
 Under his leadership as Online Editor for the Diario La Opinión (the largest Spanish-language newspaper in the U.S.), La Opinion.com won “Best Website of the Year” in the “News and Media” category of Yahoo!
 En Español, and the “Standard of Excellence” prize awarded by the Web Marketing Association.

 Patricio Zamorano is a graduate of Journalism and Social Communications of the University of Santiago in Chile, and has a Master’s degree in Latin American Studies from Georgetown University in Washington DC, with a focus on Government and Political Economy.
 At Georgetown University, he was awarded the Beeck Prize, presented to distinguished students hailing from Latin America.